dy24703/PoW_Hardfork/README.md

 whereas their own investments have already returned capital and are no longer producing additional revenue.

-It may be easier to determine makers with products nearing end of life to avoid harming them with financial loss with a PoW change, but those makers are in the best position to know how they would be effected and when a change would be most helpful.
+It may be easier to isolate makers with products nearing end of life to avoid harming them with financial loss via a PoW change, but those makers are in the best position to know how they would be affected, and when a change would be most helpful.
-And we still lack a mechanism for reliably determining their future intent.
+With that being said, we still lack a mechanism for reliably determining their future intent.

 ## Miners with newer specialized hardware
 Miners will be financially damaged by a PoW change